markhoward02/markhoward02.com/content/about.md

 applications and services using modern technologies and best practices.

 I live in Canton, Georgia with my wife and our four children.
-We enjoy having Nerf gun wars in the house, going to Six Flags, and exploring new places together.
+We enjoy having nerf gun wars in the house, going to Six Flags, and exploring new places together.

 My other interests include hiking, all things technology, and playing board